cchang5/quantum_linear_programming/README.md

 # Integer Programming from Quantum Annealing and Open Quantum Systems

-This repository contains software and data associated with publication [Integer Programming from Quantum Annealing and Open Quantum Systems [2009.11970]](https://arxiv.org/abs/2009.11970).
+This repository contains software and data associated with the publication [Integer Programming from Quantum Annealing and Open Quantum Systems [2009.11970]](https://arxiv.org/abs/2009.11970).

-It contains Python code for mapping [Integer Linear Programming problems](https://en.wikipedia.org/wiki/Integer_programming), in particular the [Minimum Dominating Set](https://mathworld.wolfram.com/MinimumDominatingSet.html) Problem, to [QUBOs or Ising Hamiltonians utilized as input for Quantum Annealers](https://docs.dwavesys.com/docs/latest/c_gs_3.html#qubo).
+It contains Python code for mapping [Integer Linear Programming problems](https://en.wikipedia.org/wiki/Integer_programming), notably the [Minimum Dominating Set](https://mathworld.wolfram.com/MinimumDominatingSet.html) Problem, to [QUBOs or Ising Hamiltonians utilized as input for Quantum Annealers](https://docs.dwavesys.com/docs/latest/c_gs_3.html#qubo).
-It furthermore contains code which simulates the quantum hardware.
+It furthermore contains code that simulates the quantum hardware.

 ## How to install it?

-This repository contains two modules
+This repository contains two modules:

 1. `qlp` used for computations and
 2. `qlpdb` for accessing and storing computation data